hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

    into the block's list.

 :::info Note

-The following are excluded from the conflict check:
+Unchanged accounts read by the block are excluded from the conflict check:

-- Unchanged accounts read by the block.
-- Rewards given to the validator coinbase address at the end of each transaction.
-  If these were considered, every transaction would conflict with the coinbase address.
-  Besu identifies this address as a conflict only if it is accessed for reasons other than receiving rewards at the transaction's conclusion.
 :::

 The following flowchart outlines how Besu maintains the lists of tracked addresses: